 Pursuant to its charter, the Compensation Committee has authority to engage its own executive compensation consultants and legal advisors.
-Since 2005, Mercer Human Resources Consulting, or Mercer, which is a wholly-owned subsidiary of March & McClellan Companies, Inc., or MMC, has served as the independent executive compensation consultant to the Compensation Committee.
+Since 2005, Mercer Human Resources Consulting, or Mercer, which is a wholly-owned subsidiary of Marsh & McLennan Companies, Inc., or MMC, has served as the independent executive compensation consultant to the Compensation Committee.
 A representative of Mercer attends meetings of the Compensation Committee and communicates with the Compensation Committee chair between meetings on matters related to executive compensation.
-Mercer's fees for serving as the Compensation Committee's independent executive compensation consultant in 2017 were approximately \$180,000.
-During 2017, the Company, at the direction of management, also retained MMC or its affiliates to provide limited consulting services to management, which services were limited primarily to conducting actuarial analyses of the Company's Supplemental Executive Retirement Plan and select insurance brokerage services.
-In 2017, the total amount paid to MMC or its affiliates for such services was approximately \$273,000.
+Mercer's fees for serving as the Compensation Committee's independent executive compensation consultant in 2019 were approximately \$235,000.
+During 2019, the Company, at the direction of management, also retained MMC or its affiliates to provide limited consulting services to management, which services were limited primarily to conducting actuarial analyses of the Company's Supplemental Executive Retirement Plans.
+In 2019, the total amount paid to MMC or its affiliates for such services was approximately \$65,000.
 Although the Compensation Committee is aware that the Company uses MMC or its affiliates for such services, it does not specifically approve those services.
-The Compensation Committee has assessed Mercer's independence pursuant to the independence factors set forth for compensation consultants in the NYSE listing standards, the Nasdaq Global Market Listing Rules and in the Compensation Committee's charter and has determined that no conflicts of interest exist.
+The Compensation Committee has assessed Mercer's independence pursuant to the independence factors set forth for compensation consultants in the NYSE listing standards and in the Compensation Committee's charter and has determined that no conflicts of interest exist.

-The Governance and Nominating Committee met two (2) times during 2017.
+The Governance and Nominating Committee met two (2) times during 2019.
 The primary purpose of the Governance and Nominating Committee is to (i) recommend to the Board a set of corporate governance guidelines applicable to the Company; (ii) review at least annually the Company's Governance Guidelines and make any recommended changes, additions or modifications; (iii) identify individuals qualified to become Board members and to select, or recommend that the Board select, the director nominees for the next annual meeting of stockholders; (iv) assist the Board by making recommendations regarding compensation for directors; and (v) subject to Delaware law, review and approve the Company's policies on and responses to important stockholder issues and proposals, and recommend to the Board the placement of stockholder proposals, and the Board's response thereto, in the proxy statement.